Supervised Robustness-preserving Data-free Neural Network Pruning

 In this work, we approach this problem through the lens of software engineering methodologies.
 To address the challenge of the lack of post-pruning fine-tuning, we design our pruning as a supervised iterative and progressive process, rather than in a one-shot manner.
 In each iteration, it cuts off a small set of units and evaluates the effect, so that the mis-pruning of units that are crucial for the network's decision making can be minimized.
 We propose a two-stage approach to identify the units to be cut off.
 At the first stage, it performs a candidates prioritizing based on the relative significance of the units.
 At the second stage, it carries out a stochastic sampling with the simulated annealing algorithm~\cite{van1987simulated}, guided by metrics quantifying the desired property.
 This allows our method to prune the units that have a relatively low impact on the property, and eventually approaches the optimum.

-Our pruning method is designed to pursue \emph{robustness preservation}, given that the model may be exposed to unexpected or even adversarial inputs~\cite{bastani2016measuring,goodfellow2015explaining,madry2018towards,zhang2020dynamic,li2021deeppayload} after being deployed in a real-world application scenario.
+Our pruning method is designed to pursue \emph{robustness preservation}, given that the model may be exposed to unexpected or even adversarial inputs~\cite{goodfellow2015explaining,madry2018towards,li2021deeppayload} after being deployed in a real-world application scenario.
 Our solution is to encode the robustness as metrics and embed them into the stochastic sampling to guide the pruning process.
 It stems from the insight that a small and uniformly distributed pruning impact on each output unit is favored to preserve the robustness of the pruned model.
 We use two metrics to quantify the pruning impact on the model robustness, namely \emph{$L_1$-norm} and \emph{entropy}.
 The $L_1$-norm measures the overall scale of pruning impact on the model's output, in a way that a smaller value tends to incur less uncertainty in the network's decision making.